Customer Service Training in Phone Skills.

 Give your team the essential phone skills they need with this five part training tool.

-Your package includes 10 copies of the Training Booklet, one copy of the Leader’s Guide, 10 Glancers, and downloadable Quizzes and Certificates.
+Your package includes 10 copies of the Training Booklet and 10 Glancers, plus downloadable Leader’s Guide, Quizzes, and Certificates.

-The Training Booklets and Glancers may be used on their own as a handout or you may conduct more formal training sessions with the Leader’s Guide, Quizzes, and Certificates.
+The Training Booklets and Glancers may be used on their own for self-study or you may conduct more formal training sessions with the Leader’s Guide, Quizzes, and Certificates.

 The Handbook of Essential Phone Skills covers all of the core techniques that frontline reps need to ensure every customer conversation is positive and professional.